htw-imi-showtime/showtime-website/content/ws25/master/m2-cycle-for-your-life/_index.md

 Instead of using a traditional controller, the player controls the game by riding a real bicycle mounted on a bike trainer.
 Pedaling, steering, and physical effort are directly translated into the virtual environment.

-It’s set in a zombie apocalypse where a small group of survivors lives isolated on an island.
+It is set in a zombie apocalypse where a small group of survivors lives isolated on an island.
 Since motorized vehicles are no longer available, bicycles have become the only means of transportation.
 As a newly appointed courier, the player is responsible for securing supply routes and delivering essential goods across the island.
 Therefore, you assemble your bike, determine which goods to load, and then … YOU RIDE.
 Ride faster than the zombies, or otherwise you will become one of them.